050: 10 Tips To Stand Up To Anxiety

 It’s really important to know these symptoms, because you can use them as a warning sign to use your management tools.
 So if you notice that your heart starts racing or you start feeling hot and sweaty, or your mind starts racing, or you start overthinking, whatever your symptoms may be, as soon as you notice those symptoms, you can use that as a warning sign to start using your management tools.

 Tip number three is a management tool, which is journaling.
 I absolutely love journaling.
-As you all know, I have actually created my own range of journals, one called Stand Up To Anxiety, which is for adults to deal with anxiety.
-But I’ve also created gratitude journals for children, and feelings journal for children.
+As you all know, I have created my own called Stand Up To Anxiety, which is designed to help you deal with anxiety.

 I believe that journaling is a really powerful way to stand up to your anxiety.
 But also, to learn more about yourself, so self awareness, to boost self esteem and to increase self confidence and generally just to look after your mental health.
 It’s a really powerful tool to use in lots of ways, a few different ways you can use journaling.